getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 ## "Class"

-In JavaScript, there are no abstract patterns/blueprints for objects called "classes" as there are in class-oriented languages.
+As we explained in Chapter 4, in JavaScript, there are no abstract patterns/blueprints for objects called "classes" as there are in class-oriented languages.
 JavaScript **just** has objects.

 In fact, JavaScript is **almost unique among languages as perhaps the only language with the right to use the label "object oriented", because it's one of a very short list of languages where an object can be created directly, without a class at all.